 I have been involved with the AX Group for almost 20 years and during that time I have seen the group grow and flourish.
-In the early days the group was asset rich but like many companies in their growth phase, cashflow was challenging.
+In the early days, the group was asset rich but like many companies in their growth phase, cash flow was challenging.
 I developed a good working relationship with AX Group chairman Angelo Xuereb.
 The combination of his entrepreneurial skill and my own financial acumen has served the AX Group well.
-One of the biggest tasks for the group was the transition from the family run business to a corporation with a clear second generation succession plan in place and strong management structures being implemented.
+One of the biggest tasks for the group was the transition from a family-run business to a corporation with a clear second-generation succession plan in place and strong management structures being implemented.

-I think our prime objective now is to build clear structures within what is a very complex group of companies, and to instill a culture of how structured decision-making should be undertaken.
+I think our prime objective now is to build clear structures within what is a very complex group of companies and to instil a culture of how structured decision-making should be undertaken.
 It is growing into a more formal and corporate structure than the one that existed in the past.

-The group is asset rich and given the nearly 45 years of the company history there are assets that are already in different stages of their ‘life’.
+The group is asset rich and given the nearly 45 years of the company history, there are assets that are already in different stages of their ‘life’.
 AX Sunny Coast, which has been the first hotel investment is now 40 years old.
-One has to look at the property and ask if it stands the test of time or should it be adapted?
-AX Group pioneered the time share market at the time.
+One has to look at the property and ask if it stands the test of time or should be adapted?
+AX Group pioneered the timeshare market at the time.
 The self-catering apartments were big with large kitchens.
-Maltese and foreign holiday makers alike traveled in big numbers.
-Perhaps families were bigger, perhaps the way people traveled was different.
-In either case today people hop on a Ryanair for a weekend break and they don’t necessarily need large indoor areas for their leisure.
+Maltese and foreign holidaymakers alike travelled in big numbers.
+Perhaps families were bigger, perhaps the way people travelled was different.
+In either case, today people hop on a Ryanair for a weekend break and they don’t necessarily need large indoor areas for their leisure.
 These are the types of discussions and decisions that one has to make when looking at the business and its balance sheet.
 It will make me ask these questions and dig deeper to find the answers.

 Spread the net wide but don’t spread yourself thin

 The diversification from AX Construction to AX Development happened fairly quickly and was a natural progression.
-The Group built capital on the construction work that was contracted and started investing into development of own properties.
+The Group built capital on the construction work that was contracted and started investing in the development of its own properties.
 The big jump was into hospitality.
 AX Group wanted to be involved in long term projects that would contribute to the economy of the country.
-We acquired land in Qawra that was ideal for a hospitality development.
-With the right set of people managing the projects we developed two properties that mark the beginnings of the AX Hotels chain.
+We acquired land in Qawra that was ideal for hospitality development.
+With the right set of people managing the projects, we developed two properties that mark the beginnings of the AX Hotels chain.
 The next step was diversifying into care.

 Work smarter not harder